JohnAlbin/zen-grids/README.md

 gem install zen-grids
 ```

-If you are using Compass (and you should!) then you can add it to an existing project by editing the project's configuration file, config.rb, and adding this line:
+If you are using Compass then you can add it to an existing project by editing the project's configuration file, config.rb, and adding this line:

 ```ruby
 require 'zen-grids'